How to Hire a Fence Company

 You can usually tell how reliable a fence company is simply by typing their name into an online search engine.
 Unless they’re a brand new company, you should be able to find some reviews and a company website.
 If a contractor claims to be a new company, it can get a little tricky.
 Yes, they could legitimately be a new company, but one tactic that fly-by-night fence contractors use is changing their name so that potential customers cannot find bad reviews.
 Either way, there are three places you can look for customer reviews and ratings if you want to determine how reliable a fence company has been in the past.

 The first site to always check is the Better Business Bureau.
 Here, you should have the ability to see how long that company has been in business, read customer reviews, and find their overall score based on their history of customer satisfaction, transparency, and experience.
-Angies List, which is now free for customers to join, is another place place where you can find reviews for most established fence companies.
+Angi, which is now free for customers to join, is another place place where you can find reviews for most established fence companies.

 Now, you may want to go with a newer company that doesn’t have many reviews, but you should be careful and at least ask for a few local references before going with that contractor.